f08921039/Explosion-Hashing/README.md

 ExpHash

-A hased-based in-memory key-value store library delivers superior QoS—characterized by high throughput, low latency, and robust stability.
+An in-memory key-value store library based on a dynamic hash table delivers superior QoS—characterized by high throughput, low latency, and robust stability.

 📌 Features